Oct 26 / Christian Triantafillou Schade

 Take our new test and get tailored recommendations for developing your Agile Leadership career.

 The test indicates which of the three paths of Agile Leadership might suit you based on your preferences, as expressed in your choices.
-No signup is required.

 Christian is an Agile practitioner, seasoned project manager, accredited Scrum & DevOps trainer and leadership consultant.
 He is now bringing his expertise and unique view of Agile, modern leadership and related disciplines such as Scrum and DevOps to the students at the Corporate Revolutionary Academy, which he has co-founded.